Dr. William Bland

 Work

-September 2007 - Present
+2007 - 2018

-2003 - September 2007
+2003 - 2007

-Macrovision, Silicon Valley, California
+Macrovision, California

-When the first startup I worked for was acquired by Macrovision, we were invited to move to California, where we were given the task of building from scratch Macrovision's new "Hawkeye" product.
+The first startup I worked for (NetPD) was acquired by Macrovision in 2003, and we were given the task of building from scratch Macrovision's new internet antipiracy product.
+I was responsible for a wide variety of work including:

 • Architecture, design and implementation of large distributed systems written in Java